 If it’s freezing outside, keep everyone in one room.
 Grab all of the blankets and covers that you can, and keep the doors closed.
 You’ll be surprised how effective shared body heat can be!

 If you do venture out to a store, bagged ice can be an absolute luxury when you don’t have electric cooling.
-Place a bags inside your fridge/freezer to extend the lifespan of foods inside, and place a bucket of ice under a battery-operated fan for a D-I-Y air conditioner.
+Place a bag inside your fridge/freezer to extend the lifespan of food inside, and place a bucket of ice under a battery-operated fan for a DIY air conditioner.

-A sudden bout of free time can be put to some great uses.
-Try sitting down with pen and paper, and reflecting over how your day was going, what your plans are once the power comes back on, and just generally check-up on you and your family’s well-being
+A sudden bout of free time can be put to some great use.
+Try sitting down with pen and paper, and reflecting on how your day was going, what your plans are once the power comes back on, and just generally check on your and your family’s well-being

 What NOT to do in a Power Outage

 Candles can cause fires; don’t light the whole house up!
-The odd one or two for ambience can be great, but using a lot means there’s a high chance that something happens.
+The odd one or two for ambiance can be great, but using a lot means there’s a high chance that something will happen.
 This could be anything from an excited dog or curious child knocking one over, to just forgetting to blow them out at night.

 Write down what supplies you have, and make a plan about what you’ll eat and when.
 Constantly checking what you have means that everything will get rapidly warmer – while this is obvious to most, make sure everyone in the house knows to stay out!